-Annual recruitment for the 2019-2020 season is closed, however registering for the Term Pool is now open.
+Annual recruitment for the 2020-21 season and the Term Pool is currently closed.

 What are Seasonal Project Firefighters?

 DEW employs Seasonal Project Firefighters annually, to assist in delivering its fire and land management responsibilities.
 Participation in bushfire suppression and prescribed burning operations are the major focus of the job.

 The statewide recruitment process occurs annually between the months of June and July, with employment contracts being offered to successful candidates for up to 9 months for the period of September through to May.

 Project Firefighting can be challenging and physically demanding.
 Applicant’s undergo a rigorous, merit based selection process ensuring they meet the demands of the job.
 DEW supports workplace diversity and is committed to ensuring equality in the workplace across gender, race and age.
 Women and people with various ethnic background are encouraged to apply.

 Project Firefighters form part of Regional Programs Fire Management, located in various regional offices spread across the state of South Australia.

 For further desirable skills and other information about the position, please refer to the role descriptions for Project Firefighter and Senior Project Firefighter.

 Wondering what it takes to become a DEW project firefighter?
 Get the inside story from the staff themselves in the short video below.